 Where to Stay in Dublin: An Expert Guide to the Irish Capital

 The fairest city of them all.
 Well not quite, it can get pretty grimy in places, but it has more than its fair share of delights.
 Wondering where to stay in Dublin?
 From streets creaking with history in the Docklands to more cafés and farmers markets than you can shake your alt-milk cappuccino at in Stoneybatter.
 Museums, galleries and walking tours will keep you busy, a host of top-notch restaurants provide very tasty sustenance and there are some beautiful places to lay your head.
 Ice cream and fish and chips are all a stone’s throw away at pretty coastal towns Dún Laoghaire and Howth.
 It's a great place to celebrate a special occasion, whether it's an anniversary or a birthday in Dublin (or just a few days away from home).
-It's also an ideal place to bring the whole family, with plenty of great areas to stay with kids.
+It's also an ideal place to bring the whole family, with plenty of great areas to stay with kids, and here at Plum Guide, we have undertaken extensive research to ensure that whatever your holiday needs, you will have a memorable trip (assuming you follow our expert advice of course).
 Your warm welcome is guaranteed from the friendliest of folk in the Irish capital, just don’t say ‘top of the mornin’ -

 the locals are everyone is bored of that.